blog_header

 by Daphne Thompson, on Dec 21, 2016 10:41:30 AM

 Today is officially the first day of winter.
 While many have already experienced snow and frigid temperatures, our cold season is just starting.
-Winter solstice is the shortest day and longest night …
+Winter solstice is the shortest day and …

 Read Story